andremoreira73/lyfx_agents_public/README.md

 # lyfX.ai AgentVerse

-A Django-based AI agent platform that provides specialized AI assistants for business automation and workflow optimization.
+A Django- and LangGraph-based AI agent platform that provides specialized AI assistants for business automation and workflow optimization.
 The platform features multiple AI agents, each designed for specific tasks, with a modern web interface and API access.

 ## 🚀 Features